 But beautiful?
 Oh yes, and the ruggedness is part of the charm.
 You get used to it after a while.
-It changes you and then you want more.
-I’m really looking forward to doing all 46 in one fell swoop and making music on the summits.
+It has changed me and when I’m not there I’m dreaming of getting back as soon as I can.
+It’s truly magical up there.